MateoAsmar/MateoAsmar/README.md

 Always on the lookout for new challenges.

-Currently polishing my skills and gearing up for the next projects: CPP09 and ft_transcendance.
+Currently working on and gearing up for the last two projects at 42: CPP09 and ft_transcendance.

 ---